 - FDA Guidance for Industry – cGMP for Phase 1 Investigational Drugs, the only statement about equipment qualification is that adequate equipment is used for the intended task and that it is properly maintained, calibrated, cleaned, and sanitized at appropriate intervals following written procedures.
 The guidance does not specifically call out requirements for qualification.

-While my example is specific to equipment qualification, it illustrates a general point about defining controls and GMPs that are appropriate to the manufacturers of phase 1 clinical trial material.
-The basic components of a Quality Management System relevant to phase 1 manufacturing are detailed in the FDA Guidance for Industry; however, these controls are very broad and are open to interpretation.
+While this example is specific to equipment qualification, it illustrates a general point about defining controls and GMPs that are appropriate to the manufacturers of phase 1 clinical trial material.
+The basic components of a Quality Management System (QMS) relevant to phase 1 manufacturing are detailed in the FDA’s guidance document; however, these controls are very broad and are open to interpretation.
 It is crucial that manufacturers of phase 1 clinical trial material assess potential risks associated with their manufacturing process, facilities, equipment, methods, materials, etc. and the associated impact of these risks on the safety and quality of the material.
 All significant risks should then be mitigated, and appropriate controls implemented to reduce potential adverse impact for the patients and data generated from the phase 1 study.

-By establishing controls and implementing GMPs based on a documented assessment of risk to the patients undergoing treatment using cell and gene-based therapies, manufacturers of phase 1 material can relax some of the systems required for later phase and commercial manufacturing.
+By establishing controls and implementing GMPs through a defined quality program that is based upon a documented assessment of risk to the patients undergoing treatment using cell and gene-based therapies, manufacturers of phase 1 clinical supplies can relax some of the systems required for later phase and commercial manufacturing.
 However, this relaxing of standards should not be considered as a way to cut corners.
-Remember, these therapeutic treatments could be a life saving measure for patients enrolled in the clinical studies, and safety / efficacy of the treatment material must be the basis for all GMP programs and decisions.
+Remember, these therapeutic treatments could be a life saving measure for patients enrolled in the clinical studies, and safety and efficacy of the treatment material must be the basis for all GMP programs and decisions.

 Your Business has Complex Challenges.
 ProPharma Group has Exceptional Solutions.